2moe/envpath/Readme.md

 This is a simple example, and there are more features and concepts that we haven't mentioned here.

-Don't worry, take it step by step."
+Don't worry, take it step by step.

 It will then output something like the following.